elhamadjidi/Neural_machine_translation/README.md

 pip install numpy
 ```
 ## Dataset:
-The code downloads the dataset from https://raw.githubusercontent.com/jbrownlee/Datasets/master/deu.txt, you don't need to download it separately.
+The project downloads the dataset from https://raw.githubusercontent.com/jbrownlee/Datasets/master/deu.txt; you don't need to download it separately.

 ## process, train, test
 ```data_preparation.py``` downloads the dataset and separates German and English and pre-processes the dataset.